oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 The following prerequisites must be fulfilled before proceeding with the creation of the resource:

 * Make sure the WebLogic Kubernetes Operator is running.
-* Create a Kubernetes namespace for the domain resource unless the intention is to use the default namespace.
+* Create a Kubernetes Namespace for the domain resource unless the intention is to use the default namespace.
-* Create the Kubernetes secrets containing the `username` and `password` of the administrative account in the same Kubernetes namespace as the domain resource.
+* Create the Kubernetes Secrets containing the `username` and `password` of the administrative account in the same Kubernetes Namespace as the domain resource.

 #### YAML files